 The floor is lit up with the bio luminescence of the world (the picture above is of the floor you walk around on!) and there are bright lights and sounds everywhere.
 Pandora is stunning during the day, but Pandora at night is something incredible.
 Read all about why you should be excited about visiting Pandora here!

 The end of the night is also a great time to try to get on some of those Pandora rides with the long lines!
-Flight of Passage and the Na’vi River Journey can easily have waits upwards of two hours during the day, and if you don’t have a FastPass (or feel like getting to the park an hour and a half before opening (yup, that’s a thing!) then you either wait in a crazy long line, skip the ride, or hold out until close to park closing.
+Flight of Passage and the Na’vi River Journey can easily have waits upwards of two hours during the day, and if you don’t feel like getting to the park an hour and a half before opening (yup, that’s a thing!) then you either wait in a crazy long line, skip the ride, or hold out until close to park closing.

 Ride wait times are often inflated at the end of the night, and even though a wait time might say 90 minutes, if you jump in line 15 minutes before the park closes (which is totally fine, you can get in that line right up until the park closes) then chances are that you’ll be off much sooner.